 The chart below is based on ATA carnets issued in 2019, by region, rather than individual countries.
 With trade blocs (such as the EU) having no internal borders for goods, this offers greater clarity:

-The high European use may be slightly surprising, especially compared to the US, yet is a reflection of economic differences.
-The US population is not so much smaller but their economy is more self contained.
+Significantly higher use compared to the US is essentially a reflection of economic differences.
+The US population is not so much smaller, or general demand notably different but their economy is more self contained.

 Neither are high import/export ratios to GDP always a clear indicator.
 A country may be close to the top of the international range due to oil exports, or have unusual trading positions, such as Singapore.